Life in the UK Test Study materials: Clarifications and Corrections

 PAGE 133 – The small claims procedure

-The upper limits for using the small claims procedure have changed in England & Wales and in Scotland.
-The upper limit in England and Wales is now £10,000.
-In Scotland it is now £5,000.
+The upper limits for using the small claims procedure in Scotland have changed.
+The upper limit in Scotland is now £5,000.

 PAGE 138 – Contacting the HMRC